Remembering Wayne Shorter, a jazz traveler as mysterious and beautiful as any in the music’s history

 Wayne Shorter, who turned 80 in 2013, won the NPR Music Jazz Critics Poll by a large margin.

 Wayne Shorter is gone, finally departed this planet and though, as a Buddhist, his sense of the beyond seemed intellectual, who knows how that translates at this point of metaphysical morphing?
 As a science fiction buff who increasingly incorporated that far-minded sensibility into his own art, he even co-created a 74-page sci-fi graphic novel for his most ambitious work, the three-album Emanon, an extended concerto grosso of sorts, with his jazz quartet and the Orpheus Chamber Orchestra.
 He grew into a larger, more capacious self over his 89 years, as much as any jazz musician.
-Here’s where he stepped beyond even this open-minded writer to be honest, I’ve never fully taken in all of Emanon, yet.
+Here’s where he stepped beyond even this open-minded writer to be honest.
+Before he died, I’d paused in listening to the demanding epic, and now still have never fully taken in all of Emanon, yet.

 Though much great music ensued, I’ll concur with the consensus that the Blue Note album Speak No Evil, recorded at age 31, remains his masterpiece, billowing with shades of mystery and humanity, inspected and illuminated with a forensic sensitivity.
 I mean, “Dance Cadaverous”?
 The title tune’s swaggering swing conveys both awareness, and characterization, of evil, haunted by its spread-winged whole notes.
 That album’s exquisite ballad “Infant Eyes” was a favorite of mine to play on piano before becoming manually disabled.
 Of course, Shorter’s tenor sax rendering is impossibly tender.